ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

 ---

-5. A $4×4$  matrix has four eigenvalues $3,3,2,−1$.
+Q. A $4×4$  matrix has four eigenvalues $3,3,2,−1$.
 What can we say about the trace and the determinant of this matrix?

 <details><summary><b>Answer</b></summary>